ashusharma890/Accio_Codes/README.md

 # Animal_pics_webpage

-This is an practice Assignment in which a simple web page is created which displays photos of animals!
+This is an practice Assignment in which a simple static web page is created which displays photos of animals!

 Images are attached for reference & download purpose as well.